 The Windows Task Manager is a useful app that can monitor processes, performance, app history, users, details, and even services.
 If you have a dedicated GPU card, “GPU Temperature” will also appear when you select your GPU on the Task Manager’s Performance tab.
 Here is how to do it

-Check GPU Temperature in Task Manager on Windows 10
+Check GPU Temperature in Task Manager on Windows 10 and Windows 11

 1- Open the Task Manager.